 Add kava to the Codex for international commerce

-The new fight of Vanuatu is now to incorporate kava in the Codex Alimentarius, a collection of internationally recognized standards, codes of practice, guidelines, and other recommendations relating to foods.
-The Codex was established by the by the Food and Agriculture Organization of the United Nations (FAO) and the World Health Organization (WHO), and has a huge weight in trade standards adopted around the world.
+The new fight of Vanuatu is now to incorporate kava in the Codex Alimentarius, a collection of internationally recognized standards, codes of practice, guidelines and other recommendations relating to foods.
+The Codex was established by the Food and Agriculture Organization of the United Nations (FAO) and the World Health Organization (WHO), and has a huge weight in trade standards adopted around the world.

-Vanuatu got support from Fiji, Australia, New Zealand, PNG, the USA and Canada and got re-appointment to a second term as Coordinator of the Commission for North America and the South West Pacific.
+Vanuatu got support from Fiji, Australia, New Zealand, PNG, the USA and Canada and got re-appointed to a second term as Coordinator of the Commission for North America and the South West Pacific for the Codex revision.
 Its main goal is to get kava integrated into the Codex in the coming years.
 Vanuatu has also been commended by the commission “for its contributions to its earlier studies of the kava species (piper methysticum).”

 As the entertainment and medicinal effects of the plants are becoming more universally recognize, west-Pacific exporting countries and bound to benefit from ease of trade of such a green commodity.
 And if someone has to produce the world’s kava, it might as well be the countries that have cultivated and consumed it for almost two millennia…